Matheus-Assumpcao/Matheus-Assumpcao/README.md

 ##

-Backend-focused Software Engineer with experience building scalable, secure, and high-performance systems using JavaScript and TypeScript.

-Currently working on the evolution of an ERP platform, focusing on API design, payment integrations, application security, and large-scale data optimization.
+Software Engineer with a focus on Full Stack development, currently pursuing an MBA in Software Engineering at FIAP.
+Specialized in JavaScript/TypeScript (Node.js, NestJS, React) with proven experience in architectural evolution and system modernization.
+Expert in designing AI-powered solutions using Meta’s API and managing cloud infrastructure via Azure DevOps and GitHub.
+Dedicated to Clean Code, SOLID principles, and scalable data modeling with PostgreSQL and SQL Server.

 ##